gssilvadev/gssilvadev/README.md

 Hello, Welcome my github profile👋
-My name is Gabriel Soares I'm a Developer 💻
+My name is Gabriel Soares I’m currently learning 💻
-I've been passionate about technology and problem solving since childhood.
+</br> I've been passionate about technology and problem solving since childhood.

 Some technologies in focus now:
 ✔️ Javascript